jhou2/docs.review.ninja/development/index.md

 Start the application
 ---------------------

-Use grunt to start up the app and compile the sass files whenever they are changed.
+Use nodemon to start up the app:

-	grunt serve

-If you need to compile the sass files on demand, run `grunt sass`.
+	nodemon app.js

 ## Pre-commit hooks (optional)